-In each case, our algorithm produced a single possible Gram matrix, which allows us to conclude that we have found the Gram matrix of a normalized successive minimal basis for the unique supersingular elliptic curve defined over $\overline{\mathbb{F}}_p$ whose endomorphism ring is maximally embedded by this quadratic order.
+In each case, our algorithm produced a single possible Gram matrix, which allows us to conclude that we have found the normalized Gram matrix of the unique supersingular elliptic curve defined over $\overline{\mathbb{F}}_p$ whose endomorphism ring is maximally embedded by this quadratic order.

-To apply our algorithm to these curves, we first need to establish the conditions under which the first successive minimum of their Gross lattice is equal to the negative of the discriminant of the order of class number $1$: